Workforce Development Professionals Boost Their Careers

 “Your work is so important.” – Sacramento Mayor-Elect Darrell Steinberg

-For the past nine years Bailey has helped hundreds of individuals, including homeless men and women, receive the services and training they needed to enter the job market.
-Now, she was the one going through an innovative training.
+Bailey has been a workforce development professional at the Sacramento Employment and Training (SETA) for nine years and has helped hundreds of individuals, including homeless men and women, receive services and training to enter the job market.
+Now, she was the one getting the job training.

 Workforce development professionals in Sacramento complete a new apprenticeship program in California, Nov.
 2016.
 (Morgan Murphy/College of Continuing Education)